yonggqiii/it5100a-notes/src/course_introduction/sections/haskell.md

+![Updated][update-shield]
 # Haskell

 Haskell is a *statically-typed*, *purely functional* *nonstrict-evaluation* programming language.
-Informally, static typing means that we can look at a program (without executing it) and tell what the type of any object or variable is.
+Informally, static typing means that we can look at a program (without executing it) and tell what the type of any term is.
 A purely-functional language is a language that supports only functional programming concepts (unlike multi-paradigm languages like Python).
-Nonstrict-evaluation means that there is no strict sequence of evaluating statements or expressions*lazy evaluation* can be employed and compilers are free to decide which expressions should be evaluated first.
+Nonstrict-evaluation means that there is no strict sequence of evaluating statements or expressions, and compilers are free to decide which expressions should be evaluated first&mdash;*lazy evaluation* is where expressions are evaluated only when they are needed.
 We will look at non-strict evaluation eventually; for now, understanding static typing and purely functional programming is more important.

-In a purely functional language like Haskell, you will miss the following programming language features:
+In a purely functional language like Haskell, you will miss the following programming language features that are present in virtually every general-purpose programming language:

 -   Mutation (even variables are immutable);